one-love/frontend/CONTRIBUTING.md

 ### Git workflow

-Create feature branch for every feature.
+Fork this repo and create feature branch for every feature.
 When done, submit a pull request.

 __Branch naming__